GS E&C Partners With Daedong Robotics to Develop AI Field Robots

 Limitations in coverage

-What the sources do not provide are detailed timelines, budget figures, specific robot models to be used in each test, or regulatory approvals required.
-Reporting focuses on the MOU and stated pilot objectives; neither company has published a technical whitepaper or deployment roadmap in the articles cited.
+The sources do not provide timelines, budget figures, the specific robot models to be used, or required regulatory approvals.
+Coverage centers on the MOU and stated objectives; neither company has published a technical roadmap in the cited articles.

 Scoring Rationale